openebs-archive/openebs-docs/docs/architecture.md

 Note: This storage engine is available from version 0.6 release onwards
 ```

-Node Disk Manager fills the gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
-Administrators in the container era are increasing tasks with the goal of automating the infrastructure needs of an application or application developer.
-The complex work flow automations in storage provisioning requires flexible structures in the storage stack so that Cloud Native tools in the Kubernetes ecosystem can easily use them.
-Node Disk Manager or NDM unifies disparate disks to a common Kubernetes object and provides the capability to pool them.
-NDM discovers, provisions, monitors, and manages the underlying disks in such a way that Kubernetes PV provisioners and Prometheus can easily integrate into the disk subsystem.
+Node Disk Manager fills a gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
+DevOps architects in the container era must serve the infrastructure needs of applications and of application developers in an automated way that delivers reslience and consistency across environments.
+These requirements mean that the storage stack must itself be extremely flexible so that Kubernetes and other software in the cloud native ecosystem can easily use this stack.
+The Node Disk Manager or NDM plays a foundational role in the storage stack for Kubernetes by unifying disparate disks and by providing the capability to pool them in part by identifying them as a Kubernetes object.
+Also, NDM discovers, provisions, monitors, and manages the underlying disks in such a way that Kubernetes PV provisioners such as  OpenEBS and other storage systems and Prometheus can manage the disk subsystems.

 ![Node Disk Manager](/docs/assets/ndm.png)